DavyJonesLocker/ruby-destroyed_at/README.md

 ```

 #### Warning: Dependent relations with destroy ####
-Be careful when destroying parent relationships that have `dependent:
+Be careful when destroying models that have `dependent:
 :destroy`.
-If the child
+This will **delete**, not destroy, the associated model if
-relationship does not also `include DestroyedAt`, then when you call
+said model does not `include DestroyedAt`.
-`#destroy` on the parent instance, you will delete the child record,
-rather than simply marking it `destroyed_at`.

-The same goes for destroying through relations that omit `include
-DestroyedAt`, even if the parent and child models include the mixin.

 ### Restoring ####
 When you'd like to "restore" a record, call the `#restore` method on